-There are a couple of obvious things to point out about this new shoe, with the first being the rather bold upper design.
+There are a couple of obvious things to point out about the Nike Air Zoom Pegasus 31, the first and most obvious being the rather bold upper design.

 It has a definite appeal, with its fluid lines and curved mesh sides, but you could also be forgiven for thinking that it still looks a little familiar.
 Well, give yourself a pat on the back because the Nike Air Zoom Pegasus 31 was created by the distinctive hand of designer extraordinaire Mark Miner – the created the popular Nike Free 5.0 and the Zoom Vomero 9 shoes too.

 The question is, does the Nike Air Zoom Pegasus 31 manage to successfully compete with both its market rivals and the wide range of Nike running shoes currently available on the market?
 It is important to point out the fact that Nike has, essentially, been in competition with itself for many decades now, being as it is one of the most popular sportswear manufacturers on the planet.

 At the centre of the Pegasus overhaul is the prominent lower profile midsole which is now positioned at a 10mm heel to toe offset – this is a little lower than on its older brother.
 There is a patented Nike Zoom Air Bag located beneath the heel, which is actually not a new addition, but fans of the shoe will be glad that it continues to make an appearance.

 The deep side grooves which defined the feel and form of the Pegasus 30 have been completely eradicated and the Pegasus 31 is able to offer a much greater degree of support when it comes to compression and deformation.
 In other words, the shoe is now better at helping the foot to keep its shape whilst also providing cushioning and crash pad technology under arches, toes, and around and beneath the heel, where it is often needed the most.